colinpaicemq/TCPIPMonitor/Port.md

 # Port statistics
 Displays information about connections to a port.
-It displays TCPIP parameters such as window size and buffer size, which affect the performance of a session.
+It displays TCPIP parameters such as bytes processed; window size and buffer size, which affect the performance of a session.

 ## Example output
 ### SYSPRINT